petterfreak/yeapp_documentation/examples.md

 This folder contains icons and their files

 - __img/__
-This folder the theme images (dummy)
+This folder contains the dummy images of the theme

 - __js/__
 Here you will find JS files that do not have bower package wrapper

 - __lang/__
-This folder contains the json files use for translation.
+This folder contains language specific json files

 - __scripts/__
 Here you will find AngularJS files.